kohlidevops/DevOpsWithKubernetes/7 - ServiceAccount in K8 Cluster/README.md

 ## How can we create a Service Account and how can we create a Rolebinding for Service Account?

+### Service Account

+Service Accounts are used to grant Pods permissions to perform actions on Kubernetes resources based on the associated Role or ClusterRole.

+### API Token

+Each Service Account is associated with an API token, which is mounted into Pods.
+This token is used by applications within the Pods to authenticate against the Kubernetes API server.

+### Role and RoleBinding

+**Role:** Defines a set of permissions within a specific namespace.

+**RoleBinding:** Associates a Role with a Service Account within a namespace.

+### ClusterRole and ClusterRoleBinding

+**ClusterRole:** Defines a set of permissions across the entire cluster.

+**ClusterRoleBinding:** Associates a ClusterRole with a Service Account across the cluster.

 ##### continue of below topic
 ```
 https://github.com/kohlidevops/DevOpsWithKubernetes/tree/main/6%20-%20RBAC%20in%20K8%20Cluster